Now that 2022 is underway, I’m sure you’re all looking forward to what lies ahead during the coming golf season.

-I’m sure many of you will be writing down your New Year resolutions and thinking about what you want to achieve over the next 12 months.
+I’m sure many of you will have written down your New Year resolutions and thinking about what you want to achieve over the next 12 months.
 While I am a great believer in looking to the future rather than dwelling on he past, I also place a great deal of value in reflecting on your own personal experiences.

 If you wrote down your goals, dreams or ambitions for 2021, now would be a good time to take some time to look back and see how they panned out.
 Did your hopes and intentions in what has been a testing year for many, match up to the reality of what actually happened?